bvbohnen/X4_Customizer/Documentation.md

    - Added Adjust_Mission_Rewards.
  * 1.1.1
    - Bugfix for ambiguous xpaths that still require indexes, and cleaned up quotes to avoid nesting double quotes.
+ * 1.2
+   - Added the initial Gui, featuring: python syntax and plugin highlighter, documentation viewer, settings editor, script launcher, preliminary weapon info viewer; plus niceties like changing font, remembering layout, and processing on a background thread.
+   - Some unfortunate file size bloat in the compiled version.